miaomchen/VV-ISTIC-TP1/sujet.md

 Ces expériences se font sur un certain nombre d’utilisateurs qui constitueront le groupe expérimental.
 Il y’a en parallèle un autre groupe de contrôle qui n’est soumis à aucune défaillance.
 Le SPS, considéré au départ comme étant équivalent dans les 2 groupes, est mesuré à la fin dans chacun des groupes.En fonction des résultats obtenus, on peut comprendre le comportement du système lors d'une certaine défaillance.

  Netflix n’est pas la seule entreprise à effectuer ces expériences.
 On a Amazon, Google, Microsoft et Facebook qui les font aussi.
 Ces entreprises peuvent adapter ces expériences en fonction de leurs besoins, de leur infrastructure.

+ ### 4.
+The main advantages of having a formal specification for WebAssembly are :
+- safe to execute: Code must be validated to be executed safely.
+Validation rules are defined as a type system which has standard soundness properties.
+- fast to execute: WebAssembly uses binary format which allows a browser engine to minimize page-load latency and parallelize compilation of consecutive function bodies.
+- deterministic and easy to reason about: The deterministic semantics is given to corner cases such as out-of-range shifts across all hardware with only minimal execution overhead.
+- simple interoperability with the Web platform: For embedding a WebAssembly implementation into an execution environment, it is the embedder who defines how modules are loaded, how imports and exports between modules are resolved, provides foreign functions to accomplish I/O and timers, and specifies how WebAssembly traps are handled.

+In my opinion, it does not mean that WebAssembly implementations should not be tested because the specification itself should be checked and verified.